dartmouth-cs98/21f-breeze/README.md

 ![Team Photo](./groupPhoto.jpg)

-TODO: short project description, some sample screenshots or mockups

 Welcome to Breeze!
 We are an iOS app that helps you build good habits in your social media use.
 Set time limits on various apps and Breeze will send you push notifications reminding you to leave the app.
 The more often you click on the notifications, the faster your ship sails along the sea!

 ## Architecture

 Breeze is an iOS app.
-To build, we plan to use Swift, Xcode, Apple ScreenTime API, and Apple Spritekit.
+To build, we plan to use Swift, Xcode, Apple ScreenTime API, AWS Amplify, Family Activity Picker, and Apple Spritekit.

 ## Setup

-For now, open up the project in XCode and hit play!
+For now, open up the project in XCode and hit play.

 ## Deployment

-TODO: how to deploy the project
+Testflight coming soon for deployment!

 ## Authors
 Laurel Dernbach